fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 After each of the `a` and `b` variables are assigned a reference to an integer object, the `break` keyword exits the loop.

-*What does the following code return?
+*3) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 a = ​4
 b = ​2